Causal progress with imperfect placebo treatments and outcomes: Discussion

-More broadly, the novelty of our approach lies in taking the OVB approach as a framework for relaxing assumption of perfect placebos and relaxing equiconfounding assumptions.
+The novelty of our approach lies in using the OVB framework to relax those assumptions of perfect placebos and equiconfounding.
 The main limitations are, first, our dependency on linearity (though see Appendix \ref{PLandNPAppendix} for partially linear and non-parametric extensions).
-Second, like any sensitivity or partial identification approach, the key question to consider in choosing among methods is whether the quantities investigators must reason about can be understood and debated, so that it is an aid rather than hinderance to transparency.
-Finally, and also in common with other partial identifications, these tools may leave researchers unable to defend informative ranges of estimates in some cases.
-This, in our view, is a feature not a bug, as it reminds us that these tools simply reflect what can (or cannot) be concluded given the assumptions we are (or are not) prepared to defend.
+Second, researchers may reasonably raise the practical concern of whether the approach will ultimately produce informative estimates.
+As with other partial identification approaches, these tools may leave researchers unable to defend informative ranges of estimates in some or perhaps most cases.
+This, in our view, is a feature not a bug: When we are unable produce a sufficiently narrow or informative range of estimates, this reflects that the available data and defensible assumptions do not yet tell us as much as we would like.
+In this way we hope our tools aid users in producing and communicating claims about what can and cannot be safely concluded about important causal questions under imperfect identification conditions.